 Every college student needs to find his or her niche on campus.
 During the fall semester, first-year students ought to find a small handful of activities or groups outside their immediate roommate/hallmates/established friend group.
-This is very important because it will provide an expanded friend network, social outlets, and networking that can help introduce them to upperclassmen.
+This is very important because having extracurricular activities will provide an expanded friend network, social outlets, and networking that can help introduce them to upperclassmen.

-There will be a Student Involvement Fair on September 3rd that will be a wonderful way for your students to get a glimpse of all that is possible at Wake Forest.
-There are over 150 student organizations at Wake Forest.
-Students from each organization will set up a table on the Mag (Manchester) Quad with their group’s information, as well as a sign up sheet for an email distribution list.
-Students who sign up will then get emails from that group and can be apprised of invitations and events.
-CAVEAT: urge your students not to sign up on 20 distro lists, lest they be bombarded with too much information.
-My advice is to take one pass through looking at all the tables first, then take a second pass and sign up for 3-8 groups that interest your student the most.
+There will be a Student Involvement Fair on Wednesday, September 2nd from 3:30-5:30 pm that will be a wonderful way for your students to get a glimpse of all that is possible at Wake Forest.
+There are well over 150 student organizations at Wake Forest.
+Student organizations have tables on the Mag (aka Manchester) Quad with their group’s information, as well as a sign up sheet for an email distribution list.
+Students who sign up will get emails from that group and can be apprised of invitations and events.

 So what sort of things can students do to get involved?

-Many of Wake Forest students participated in volunteer work in high school.
-For students who are civic- or volunteer-minded, they may want to tap in to our very robust Volunteer Services Corps.
-The VSC web site allows students to look at volunteer opportunities by service area.
+Pro Humanitate is our school motto, and it means ‘for humanity.’
+Many of our students express their Pro Humanitate through acts of service and volunteerism.
+We have a very active Pro Humanitate Institute that helps connect students to volunteer opportunities.
+The student portion of the PHI web site allows students to look at volunteer opportunities by service area.
 In addition to local volunteering, there are some alternative spring break trips and international service programs that are incredibly powerful experiences for those who participate.
 Campus Kitchen is a meal prep and delivery program that brings food to the needy, and is a great outlet for students.

 Student Union offers a wide range of campus programming.
 They have Tuesday Trivia in Shorty’s, “Short Courses” which typically last a couple of hours on topics ranging from Italian cooking to pumpkin carving, movies on the weekends, and more.
 They are always looking for volunteers on committees, so if there was one that interests your student, encourage him or her to email the chair and get involved.